jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 8. By default, the git push command doesn’t transfer tags to remote servers.
 Push the tag to the remotes: **git push origin input-wacom-VERSION && git push mirror input-wacom-VERSION**.
-9. Run the release script: **sh release.sh** with the correct arguments (--user <sf_username>@ --github <gh_username> <path>).
+9. Run the release script: **sh release.sh --user <sf_username>@
+    --github <gh_username> <path>**.
 Your github username may need a personal access token attached.
 Your path is probably 'dot' (.).
     This script will push the tag and upload the tarball to the remote.
 10. Type up a short announcement summarizing the new features in this version and insert it in the generated .announce email file (the git shortlog).